Is Collecting Points and Miles Really a Scam?

 Whenever I use points and miles as an example of how to travel further — and longer — for less, I get backlash.

-People comment on social media posts or email me that points/miles are money, have a cost, aren’t easy to get, only work in the United States, and that, basically, points and miles are BS.
+People comment on social media posts or email me that they don’t spend enough money to earn enough points/miles for a trip, that they aren’t easy to get, only work in the United States, and that, basically, points and miles are BS.

 For example: